 We believe being a partner to Milwaukee’s creative community means supporting organizations that share our values.
 We partner with nonprofits like UW-Milwaukee, CreativeMornings Milwaukee, and the Milwaukee Artist Resource Network.
 We also sponsor film festivals and events, including the Beloit International Film Festival, the Milwaukee Short Film Festival, and the 48 Hour Film Project in Milwaukee and Madison.
 We are always looking for ways to support our creative community.

-We aren’t the biggest rental company in Milwaukee, but we know we’re the most helpful.
+We aren’t the biggest rental company in Milwaukee, but we strive to be the most helpful.
 We started out helping our friends make better videos.
 Today, that’s still what we do best.

 This Kodak Ektagraphic III E slide projector is a classic.
 You can project standard 2″ slides (yes, like made-from-film, sitting-in-the-attic slides).
 If you somehow ended up here because you were looking for a modern, digital projector, we rent plentyofthose, too.